dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ![](media/a79e48b88087e7f5f57068fd3824cd97.png)

 **Figure 7.
-All Shared, Reserve Account choices are a joint decision by all parties.**
+Shared, Reserve account choices are a joint decision by all parties.**

 The current recommendation is keep the shared, reserve account balance steady –